-This benefit is received for each child under 16 and for any child aged 16-19 still in full-time further (but not higher) education.
+This benefit is received for each child under 16 and for any child aged 16-19 still in fulltime further (but not higher) education.
 It is usually (but not necessarily) paid to the child's mother.
 It is not paid for foster children.
 There are three rates:

-'LP' rate for the only, elder or eldest child of a lone parent lower rate for subsequent children.

-The 'LP' rate incorporates an additional element to replace One Parent Benefit, which was abolished from April 1997.
+- higher rate for the only, elder or eldest child of a couple - 'LP' rate for the only, elder or eldest child of a lone parent - lower rate for subsequent children. - The 'LP' rate incorporates an additional element to replace One Parent Benefit, which was abolished from April 1997.
 Since July 1998 it has not been available to new claimants.